Understanding the Functions of Accounting

 Determining profitability, liquidity, and solvency:

-Documents prepared by the financial accounting function provide a clear view of the financial position of the company.
-The main aim is to ascertain the financial performance and position of the enterprise and convey the information to all the stakeholders.
 Various functions of accounting are involved in managing the financial resources of the business optimally.
+Accounting plays a key role in the strategic planning, growth, and compliance requirements of a company.
 The role of accounting in a business is to enable management with financial data that forms the background for future growth strategies.
 The data provided by the financial accounting function about the company’s assets, liabilities, cash position, and profits help in making data-driven strategic decisions.

 Conclusion